syscoin/sys-docs/docs/NEVM/resources.md

 - **[StarkWare](https://starkware.co/)** - a layer 2 network that uses zkSTARK proofs and the Cairo programming language.
   - You can find a large number of StarkNet (StarkWare's main zkRollup solution) resources [here](https://github.com/gakonst/awesome-starknet).
 - **[zkSync](https://zksync.io/)** - an open-source scaling and privacy engine, which uses zkSNARK proofs.
 - **[Aztec](https://aztec.network/)** - an open-source, layer 2 network that utilizes zkSNARK proofs, PLONK technology and the Noir programming language.
+Aztec is largely focused on private payments solutions.

-- ## Communities
+## Communities

 **CryptoDevs Discord**

-This is a Discord server that is centred around cryptocurrency development and is a great place to find like-minded developers who are also into developing or learning about web3.
+This is a Discord server that is centred around blockchain development and is a great place to find like-minded developers who are also interested in developing for or learning about blockchain and dApp development.
 [Join the server here.](https://discord.com/invite/5W5tVb3)

 **ZkRollup-related Discords**